Dinarauz/E-commerce-Conversion-Funnel-Analysis---BigQuery-SQL-Project-/README.md

 3. Cart abandonment crisis - 74.84% of people who add items don't complete purchase
 4. Direct traffic converts best - 2.3% conversion rate vs 0.8% for social media
 5. Checkout is the killer - We lose 41% of users between cart and starting checkout
+6. Geographic Spread - Customers from 200+ countries, with US dominating

 ## Business Recommendations
 1. **Need to fix mobile experience immediately**